TharinduDR/TransQuest/docs/install.md

 Please refer to [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

 When PyTorch has been installed, you can install TransQuest from source or from pip.

+!!! note
     If you are training models, we highly recommend using a GPU.
 We used a NVIDIA TESLA K80 GPU to train the models.

 ### From pip